MarounGrey-Notes/Tech-Interview-Preparation/README.md

 -----------------------------------------------------------------------------------------
-# Technical questions for Web Developers
+# Answers to Technical Questions for Web Developers

 ### What do you do if you can't work out a coding issue by yourself?